How an Asset Management System Enhances a Business

 Firstly, let’s get our head around this question.

-In simplest terms, asset management is the process of managing of all assets across a business; both intangible and tangible.
+In simplest terms, it is the process of managing of all assets across a business; both intangible and tangible.
 This can be monetary assets, employees, buildings, software and hardware equipment.

 The term ‘management’ means having control over all aspects that correlate to managing these business assets, of which there are many.